 LignoBoost - lignin from pulp mill black liquor

-LignoBoost is a well proven technology that off-loads the recovery boiler through extraction of lignin.
+LignoBoost is a well proven technology for producing high quality kraft lignin.
 Valmet has built two commercial plants and has also developed the technology further.
-LignoBoost lignin can today be tailored into several interesting qualities.
-This gives several new options for kraft pulp mills to extend their product range and go into new businesses.
+LignoBoost lignin can today be tailored into several interesting qualities and this gives several new options for kraft pulp mills to extend their product range and go into new businesses.

 Off-loading the recovery boiler